dzove855/Bash-web-server/README.md

 # TODO
 - [X] Implement logging and provide a logging format like httpd
 - [X] Implement multi processing (this will be a huge step, but we need to patch accept)
-- [ ] Implement urlencode/decode to provide readable get data
+- [X] Implement urlencode/decode to provide readable get data
 - [X] Implement content-type detection - Use mime type like nginx
 - [ ] Add basic auth
+- [X] Add cookie handler
+- [ ] Add session handler